 The injection of cash into financing small holders farm operations is an area critical to agricultural development that the cooperatives have been very active, otherwise the sourcing of farm credits from formal financial Institutions are hectic and time consuming.
-At times too complex for the understanding of the illiterate small holder farmers.
+At too complex for the understanding of the illiterate small holder farmers.
 Group processing of farm products ranked third in the contributions of agricultural cooperatives in the study area to rural and agricultural development with 16 percent.
 This activities reduce the level of spoilage of farm produce and also increase their products, enhance the shelf lines of products and make it easier to handle by packaging and marketing networking in easier and achievable manners.
 This is based on group synergy and dynamics because advertising cost is reduced as market will exist for products at point of processing that encourage larger volumes of processing agricultural products because existing markets and demands so created act as motivation to agroindustrial enterprises.
 It has a multiplier effect in the study area because of other associated jobs creation opportunities to the youths in the study area.

-The 4th is low cost of agrochemicals provided by the cooperative societies to farmers with 15% and followed by access to innovation with 14%.
+The 4 th is low cost of agrochemicals provided by the cooperative societies to farmers with 15% and followed by access to innovation with 14%.
 This showed that 15% of the agrochemicals used were provided by the cooperatives just as innovation to agriculture technology was another important contribution to agricultural development by cooperative societies in Ivo Local Government Area.
 The agricultural cooperatives Societies also contributed to savings with 13 percent response and provision of input of seeds and seedlings was 12 percent.
 This was also the position of training and retraining of farmers.
 Assisting farmers to obtain fertilizer and farmers' production obtained 10 percent each.
-The cooperatives dividends had 9% of their contributions to rural and agricultural development in Ivo Local Government Area, Ebonyi State.
-Storage and linkage of cooperative farmers to micro-financial Institutions forms another intervention of the co-operatives societies in Rural and Agricultural development in Ivo Local Government Area, Ebony State, Nigeria.

-In general terms the agricultural cooperative societies have contributed to rural and agricultural development in Ivo Local Government Area in the following: Easy access to government agencies for purchase of machines, Hire and assistance, management of fish ponds, marketing outlets, had acquisition and networking of financing and marketing which have increased members financial strengthen out .The various cooperative societies studied in Ivo Local Government Area have immensely contributed to the socio-economic and agricultural development.
+The cooperatives dividends had 9% of their contributions to ??ural In general terms the agricultural cooperative societies have contributed to rural and agricultural development in Ivo Local Government Area in the following: Easy access to government agencies for assistance, Hire and purchase of machines, management of fish ponds, marketing outlets, had acquisition and networking of financing and marketing which have increased members financial strengthen out.
+The various cooperative societies studied in Ivo Local Government Area have immensely contributed to the socio-economic and agricultural development.
 This arose from the fact that majority of the Ivo Local Government Area inhabitants are practicing farmers.
 The group formation have also engineered farmers to utilizes idle funds by borrowing at low interest or no interest rate.
 This make cash available to the members and which they repay at the end of farming season or at harvest and sales with ease.
+The fifth research question sought to find out the problems current hindering the contributions of the cooperatives to the contributions of the cooperatives to the growth and development of agriculture in the study area.
+About seven major problems were identified and presented in table 5.